Steven0038/ImageLabeller/README.md

 federated server of mobile image classification model improvement

 ## What is it?
-This is a POC federated server project inspired from [PhotoLabellerServer](https://github.com/mccorby/PhotoLabellerServer), could train an CNN image classification model and involved to federated learning cycle interacting with clientside.
+This is a POC federated server project, could train an CNN image classification model and involved to federated learning cycle interacting with Android mobile clientside.

 I reconstruct it to springboot maven Multi Module Project and adds some features to make it more like production usage.